rossbachp/DeciCollab/presentations/introduction/adr-introduction.md

 * Store them in a version-controlled repository.
 * Update or supersede ADRs as decisions evolve.
 * Encourage team-wide adoption for consistency.
+* Start implementing a proof of concept (PoC) for the proposed solution.
+* Decisions should be made by those with the deepest expertise on the topic.

 <!-- end_slide -->